Second Difference Solutions, LLC

 October 2025 Greenwood HOA (150 homes) $8,500

 $20,000 per month in recurring commercial revenue, layered on top of a residential base that was still growing.
-Annual revenue nearly doubled — from – in 2024 to – in 2025, a jump of more than 90% in a single calendar year.
+Annual revenue nearly doubled, from in 2024 to in 2025, a jump of more than 90% in a single calendar year.

 Gross margin slipped a few points as labor and materials scaled up ahead of the full commercial revenue run-rate.
-Operating margin actually improved — a signal that the new contracts were genuinely accretive, not just volume chasing.
+Operating margin actually improved, a signal that the new contracts were genuinely accretive, not just volume chasing.

-Source: Green River Landscaping, monthly QuickBooks P&L export
+Source: monthly QuickBooks P&L export

 The second-half 2025 ramp is the commercial contracts phasing in.
 2026 starts at a floor the old business could never hit.